Best Running Gaiters of 2024

 Best Running Gaiters - Kahtoola INSTAgaiter Low

 Putting on the Kahtoola INSTAgaiter Low Gaiters.
-We tested both this and the Kahtoola INSTAgaiter Mid Gaiters, a slightly taller gaiter.
+We tested this and the Kahtoola INSTAgaiter Mid Gaiters, which are slightly taller gaiters.
 Photo: iRunFar/Eszter Horanyi

 What’s the difference between hiking gaiters and running gaiters?

 There are a few key differences between hiking gaiters and running gaiters.
-First, hiking gaiters are generally taller because they’re designed to cover the top of hiking boots, whereas running gaiters stop at the top of the shoe or a couple of inches above the ankle.
-Some are very minimalist, like the Topo Athletic Performance Gaiter.
+First, hiking gaiters are generally taller and designed to cover the top of hiking boots, whereas running gaiters stop at the top of the shoe or a couple of inches above the ankle.
+Some are very minimalist, like the Topo Performance Gaiter.

 Hiking gaiters are also constructed with stiff, sturdy, highly durable materials and are usually waterproof.
-That’s because hiking gaiters are used to keep boots dry through rainy weather or creek crossings — possibly over multi-day hiking or backpacking trips where there may not be an opportunity to dry out boots.
-Hiking gaiters are also designed to withstand abrasive brush and brambles and protect against things like poison ivy and poison oak, snake bites, and ticks.
+They can keep boots dry through rainy weather or creek crossings — possibly over multi-day hiking or backpacking trips where there may not be an opportunity to dry out boots.
+Companies also design hiking gaiters to withstand abrasive brush and brambles and protect against poison ivy and poison oak, snake bites, and ticks.

-Mostly, runners want to keep dirt and small rocks out of their shoes.
-In addition, runners prefer minimal weight and breathability over heavy but durable materials and waterproof protection.
-As a result, running gaiters sacrifice some amount of durability and waterproofness to keep the added weight and bulk to a minimum.
+Instead, runners mostly want to keep dirt and small rocks out of their shoes and prefer minimal weight and breathability over heavy but durable materials.
+As a result, running gaiters sacrifice some durability and waterproofness for the sake of nimbleness and allowing shoes to breathe.

 Best Running Gaiters - Salomon Trail Gaiters Low